 Acknowledgements: This process is most directly influenced by my work with Joanna Powell Colbert and her Gaian Tarot and Mellissae Lucia and her Oracle of Initiation.
 James Wells’ wisdom on question generation inspired the question asking prompts.

-Registration now open for the 2017 e-retreat of Walking the Ways of the Summer Light where you can receive daily inspiration and support for cultivating the essential energies of the summer sun: growth, movement, sensuality, creativity, delight.
+Registration opens in May for the 2018 e-retreat of Walking the Ways of the Summer Light where you can receive daily inspiration and support for cultivating the essential energies of the summer sun: growth, movement, sensuality, creativity, delight.